Pankaj-M-Deori/Bank-Branch-Profitability-Analysis/README.md

 1.  **Replicate the "Houston" Blueprint**: Target a reduction in peer **Cost-to-Income ratios towards 55%** by adopting the operational efficiency model of Branch 6016.
 2.  **Variable Pay Structure**: Introduce performance-based bonuses to convert some fixed Salary costs into variable costs.
 This ensures expenses drop when revenue drops.
-3.  **Operational Audit for "Bottom 10"**: Conduct immediate reviews of the Bottom 10 branches (specifically in the West and North) for potential downsizing to reduce the fixed Rent burden.
+3.  **Operational Audit for "Bottom 10"**: Conduct immediate reviews of the Bottom 10 branches (specifically in the West and North) for potential downsizing or closure to reduce the fixed Rent burden.
-4.  **Liquidity Safety Net**: Implement an automated monitoring system to flag branches with **LDR > 75%** (like Houston) to ensure they maintain sufficient cash reserves.
+4.  **Liquidity Safety Net**: Implement an automated monitoring system (Power BI Service Alert) to flag branches with **LDR > 75%** (like Houston) to ensure they maintain sufficient cash reserves.

 ## Interactive Report Features
 The report was designed to be a fully interactive tool for analysts and managers: